List of international presidential trips made by Joe Biden

 This is a list of international presidential trips made by Joe Biden, the 46th president of the United States.
-Joe Biden has made 21 international trips to 28 countries (in addition to visiting the West Bank) during his presidency, which began on January 20, 2021 and ended on January 20, 2025.
+Joe Biden made 21 international trips to 28 countries (in addition to visiting the West Bank) during his presidency, which began on January 20, 2021 and ended on January 20, 2025.
 Due to the COVID-19 pandemic, Biden did not make any international trips between January and June 2021.

 Summary

 The number of visits per country where President Biden traveled are: